GLP-1 Nutrition concerns

 1. Inadequate Protein Intake to Maintain Muscle Mass and Strength

 When losing weight, some muscle loss is inevitable, but you can minimize this with proper strength training and nutrition.
-Dr. Tyna Moore, a metabolic health expert, explains that weight loss, especially through interventions like GLP-1s, leads to some fat loss within muscle tissue—this isn't bad.
+Dr. Tyna Moore, a metabolic health expert, explains that weight loss, especially through interventions like GLP-1s, leads to some fat loss within muscle tissue, this isn't bad.
 In fact, GLP-1s can help your body regenerate muscle more efficiently.
 So how much protein do you need?
 Aim for 1–1.8g of protein per kg of adjusted body weight to preserve muscle mass.
-This means you’ll want to focus on high-quality protein sources while using GLP-1s.
+This means you’ll want to focus on high-quality protein sources while using GLP-1s, think chicken, beef, Greek yogurt.
 You can find your adjusted body weight using this calculator.

 2. Inadequate Dietary Quality

-With GLP-1s, you might eat 15–40% fewer calories than you used to, which can have great benefits for long-term health (Quast, 2021).
-However, fewer calories also means every bite needs to count.
-One of the most common myths I help clients break up with is that all calories are created equal.
+With GLP-1s, you might eat 15–40% fewer calories than you used to, which can have either great benefits for long-term health or be a major risk for nutritional deficiencies (Quast, 2021).
+Fewer calories also means every bite needs to count.
+One of the most common myths is that all calories are created equal.
 They aren’t.
-It’s essential to focus on the bioactive properties of food—what you eat matters more than how much.
+It’s essential to focus on the bioactive properties of food, like anti-inflammatory nutrients in plants and amino acids for muscle repair in protein.What you eat and how much matter.

 To make sure you're hitting all the right nutrition targets, use my CPF+ Meal Method.
 Each meal should contain: